 What happens if you don’t defend your trademark?

 If you don’t enforce your rights in a trademark, then you may lose those rights.
 That is because a trademark only exists as a trademark for as long as it distinguishes only one trade source.
 If you allow others to use your trademark, it will no longer distinguish your goods and services from those others’ goods and services.
 Enforcing your trademark rights can involve sending “cease and desist” letters, opposing applications in the Trademarks Office and suing others for trademark infringement.

 What is considered trademark infringement?

-Trademark infringement occurs when a someone uses a trademark that is the same as, or is confusingly with, a trademark owned by someone else.
-A court will determine whether two trademarks are confusing by considering a number of factors including similarities in the marks themselves, similarities in the goods or services they are used with and the channels of trade through which those goods or services are sold and the length of time that the trademarks have been in use.
+Trademark infringement occurs when someone uses a trademark that is the same as, or is confusing with, a trademark owned by someone else.
+A court will determine whether two trademarks are confusing by considering several factors, including similarities in the marks themselves, similarities in the goods or services they are used with and the channels of trade through which those goods or services are sold, and the length of time that the trademarks have been in use.